kaustubhduse/AI-Voice-Tutor-Frontend/README.md

 This is the **frontend React application** for the AI Voice Tutor project.
 It allows users (children) to interact with an AI English tutor using **voice**.
 The AI can chat freely or roleplay scenarios like **At School, At Home, or At the Store**.
 Users can also select the language for conversation.

+For backend setup and API details, see the [Backend README](https://github.com/kaustubhduse/AI-Voice-Tutor-Backend/blob/main/Readme.md).

 ---

 ## **Features**